About us

 Our roots

-We began as a home ed group in a village hall in 2010, running gentle, nurturing groups for children and their parents.
+We began as a toddler group in a village hall in 2010, running gentle, nurturing groups for children and their parents.

-Over the years, Broadleaf has taken many forms, as it has grown to meet the changing needs of our own children and the local Home Educating community.
-We aim to model the strengths of home education and to provide opportunities not available elsewhere to children and young people outside of school.
+Over the years, Broadleaf has taken many forms, as it has grown to meet the changing needs of our own children and the local community.
+We aim to model the power of belonging and to provide opportunities not available elsewhere to children and young people who are unable to access mainstream services or education.

-We still base all our offerings on our neurodivergent-led, inclusive and consent-based foundations, maintaining the traditional Home Education ethos.
+We still base all our offerings on our neurodivergent-led, inclusive and consent-based foundations, building a nurturing, caring space for the entire family.